Here is the post from October 2010 about Nuance Dragon Naturally Speaking Full Refund:

 I recently canceled my order for Nuance Dragon NaturallySpeaking 11 Wireless Teacher and Student Edition.

 It’s not because I don’t love Nuance Dragon 11 – I’m still cautiously optimistic and excited by the voice-recognition software.

-No, we returned the Education Edition back to Nuance because we found a better deal at Staples in our hometown.
-When we wrote our initial review of Dragon 11, we were having some trouble with Nuance’s cancellation/return policy.
-We’re happy to report that we received a full refund from Nuance.
+No, I returned the Education Edition back to Nuance because I found a better deal at Staples in our hometown.

 Dragon NaturallySpeaking 11 Premium goes for $199.99 US.
 The Premium Student and Teacher Education Version is exactly the same product, except they only charge $99.99 US (for academic purposes only.).
 In other words, you save $100.